 Can I stop paying my rent until repairs are carried out?

 This is very risky as the landlord can take you to court for arrears and you may lose your right to live in the property.
 You can sometimes carry out the repairs and take the cost out of the rent, but you should check your tenancy agreement carefully to see exactly what your landlord is responsible for, and get some advice before you do this.
-Read more about withholding rent because of disrepair on the Citizens Advice website.

 Is my landlord responsible for the gas fire?